 - Please pray for God to provide the perfect location for the transitional house.

-- Please pray for hearts to be moved to care for aging out foster kids.
+- Please pray for more hearts to be aware and moved to care for aging out foster youth.

 - Please pray that God would begin working right now in the lives of the children who will come through our ministry, preparing them.